mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 *   **NAME12345 Pairs MA** these workspaces contain the Pairs (such as 'long' which is created by default) specified in the *Grouping Options* tab of the interface (see the Grouping section in :ref:`the_tabs_grouping` for more).
     Each workspace's name contains the name of the pair it holds data for.

-*   **Fitting Results MA** contains the workspaces produced when data is fitted, the spectra and tables within are named with the convention 'NAME12345; Group/Pair Asym; Asymmetry; MA; Fitted; FunctionName'.
+*   **Fitting Results MA** contains the workspaces produced when data is fitted, the spectra and tables within are named with the convention `NAME12345; Group/Pair Asym; Asymmetry; MA; Fitted; FunctionName`.
     In order, the parts of these names correspond to: the data run, the group or pair fitted, the fact the data is asymmetry, that it is from Muon Analysis, that it has been fitted, and what function(s) were used.
 Data in Fitting Results MA is split into the following sub-workspaces: